Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-sliverbof.md

 categories: Blog
 ---

 I was recently playing around with my favourite C2 framework which is [Sliver](https://github.com/BishopFox/sliver) from Bishop Fox.
-For those of you who haven't used it, it runs completely in the terminal unlike for example, Cobalt Strike or Havoc.
+For those of you who that haven't used it, it runs completely in the terminal unlike for example, Cobalt Strike or Havoc.

-Whilst using it I noticed that a lot of times when I ran certain commands that Microsoft Defender would kill my connection between my implant and C2 server.
+Whilst using it,I noticed that a lot of times when I ran certain commands that Microsoft Defender would kill my connection between my implant and C2 server.
 This mainly occured when running commands like 'execute' and more specifically when I wanted to run 'execute -o klist' to view my cached Kerberos tickets.

 The reason for this is the infamous 'fork and run' IOC (indicator of compromise) that Defender picks up on.
 Essentially when certain commands are run via a lot of C2's they create a sacrifical process (the fork) to run the command.
 When Defender sees this forking it flags it as supicious and kills the connection.